ajylee/gpaw-rtxs/doc/setups/setups.rst

 A setup is to the PAW method what a pseudo-potential is to the pseudo-potential method.
 All available setups are contained in this
 tar-file: gpaw-setups-0.8.7929.tar.gz_.
+There are setups for the LDA, PBE, revPBE, RPBE and GLLBSC functionals.
 Install them as described in the :ref:`installationguide_setup_files`.
 The setups are stored as compressed :ref:`pawxml` files.

 Periodic table